pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ##### More information

-For information about the ImageRepository resource, see [ImageRepository reference docs](../source-controller/reference.hbs.md#imagerepository).
+For information about the ImageRepository resource, see the [ImageRepository reference documentation](../source-controller/reference.hbs.md#image-repository).

 For information about how to use the Tanzu CLI to create a workload leveraging ImageRepository, see [Create a workload from local source